 Another part of the last six and half years for me has been a growing relationship and understanding of the sea.
 Surfing has been something that I briefly tried and loved whilst I was drinking, I could not focus on or give the time and energy required to improve.
 Memories of peeling blue heavy waves waves in Morocco, glittering seas, gorse and summer days in Cornwall and the pumping surf of Indonesia have all contributed to the mosaic that has made up a healthier and happier way of life in sobriety.
 Not always easy, however a life which if I were to die tomorrow, I would die safe in the knowledge that I had lived in a way that made my soul rejoice, not mired always within the fog, confusion and self loathing that comes with the bottle for the alcoholic.

-Cornwall was always an important character in my childhood; beaches emptying at sunset, the smell of gorse in summer, sandwiches with sand in and emptying evening beaches are imprinted into memories of my childhood.
+Jersey was always an important character in my childhood; beaches emptying at sunset, the smell of gorse in summer, sandwiches with sand in and emptying evening beaches are imprinted into memories of my childhood.
 Contact with this wondrous part of the world has been rekindled since I stopped drinking.
-I do not get down there as much as I would like however every few months, me and my surfboard make the drive down from London and stay with friends.
+I do not get there as much as I would like however every few months, me and my surfboard make the flight from London and stay with friends.
 I cannot explain the joy that I find in pitching up at first light on a day with a good swell and heading out into the waves.
 It seems unthinkable to me today that I might live in a way that means I cannot access this joy, however that is what drinking and using mean for me.
 I am confined to a life of constant exhaustion from being up late and partying and for searching for that elusive high that is always disappearing around the next corner.

 I have been to open air techno nights in Berlin, warehouse parties and festivals; all with my head held high whilst not getting high.
 I don’t go to these occasions all the time however when it feels right to I do.
 I still have a love for a heavy bass line and dancing until the sun comes up, maybe once or twice a year nowadays.
 I know these times aren’t for everyone in recovery and it feels important to mention that whilst these times can be shared with good friends, temptation is present and you need to ask yourself very carefully what your intention is before going to a party where drink and drugs abound.
 If your intention is good, then I think that a recovering alcoholic can still enjoy these times, be aware though they will drain you in an unexpected way.